collivier/ansible-role-xtesting/docs/gates/gates.md

 ### A verification job

 - clean all the resources created by the previous job
-- run the right container as priviledged, using the host's network stack and
+- run the right container as privileged, using the host's network stack and
   binding:
   - /run to access both Podman and Docker sockets
   - /data to access the configuration files